What We Do

 The Earth wisdom present in the areas of Ecology and living systems theory

-We regard the lived experience of Black women as one of society's greatest teachers.
-Forever canaries in the coal mine, our vision is born of a deep commitment to prioritizing our own individual healing in everything we do.
+We regard the lived experience of Black women and girls as one of society's greatest teachers.
+Forever canaries in the coal mine, our vision is born of a deep commitment to prioritizing our own individual and collective healing in everything we do.
 For we know that we cannot skip over ourselves in our efforts to create justice, equity, and liberation for our people.
 That which we seek to create must be born from the very depths of our beings.
-As healing does not happen in a vacuum, we quickly learned that we were responding to a collective call for the transformation that happens when Black women gather in service of saving our own lives by honoring our deepest truths.
-Cultivated by artists, healers, activists, and cultural workers, we are birthing a system of healing justice, and an accompanying theoretical framework.
+As healing does not happen in a vacuum, we know that we are responding to a collective call for the transformation that happens when Black women gather in service of saving our own lives beginning with honoring our deepest truths.
+Cultivated by artists, healers, activists, and cultural workers, we are birthing a unique system of healing justice, and an accompanying theoretical framework.